wout/wout.london/src/index.md

       As a digital artist...
     </h2>
     <p>
-      Together with my partner Mick, a photographer and filmmaker, we are <a href="https://www.instagram.com/wonderingboys/" target="_blank">Wondering Boys</a>.
+      Together with my partner Mick, we are <a href="https://www.instagram.com/wonderingboys/" target="_blank">Wondering Boys</a>.
 This year we're working on short films and animations.
 Some 3D printed, others a fusion of real-world and 3D imagery.
     </p>
   </div>
 </section>